 The first thing I noticed about the Howard Chapel end was that it looked like a moonscape.
 As a result of the winter and flooding, the entire landscape was a uniform shade of dirt brown – the only color was the sky – at least that was blue.

 Once on the water, I got all rigged up.
-The books and the tapes came in handy as I was able to apply their lessons in the field.
+The books and the tapes came in handy as I could apply their lessons in the field.
 I had no problem tying everything together and getting ready to go.
 The first challenge, of course, was what kind of fly to use.
-With the water so murky, I knew that there would really not be any good choice, so I tied on a streamer with some silver flecks in it in the hopes that it would attract some attention.
-I also realized that this was not really a fishing trip – it was more of a practical exercise to test if could I apply my “book learning” to a stream situation – and a narrow stream at that.
+With the water so murky, I knew there would be no good choice, so I tied on a streamer with some silver flecks in it in the hopes that it would attract some attention.
+I also realized that this was not a fishing trip – it was more of a practical exercise to test if I could apply my “book learning” to a stream situation – and a narrow stream.

 The stream was around 15 feet across and well hung with trees.
 So, I did not go crazy.
 I worked small casts and had plenty of time to work the roll cast as I learned the need to get the line moving before flicking it forward and getting the hang of how much effort to put into the stop on the forward cast.
 Not bad.
 Got a few good casts out there.